Key takeaways

 Product Overview

-Lobu's core value: run powerful AI agents (Claude Code or OpenClaw) without exposing your infrastructure.
+Lobu's core value: run powerful OpenClaw agents without exposing your infrastructure.
 All worker traffic routes through a gateway proxy — workers have no direct network access.
 Secrets stay isolated, MCP tools are proxied with scoped tokens, and network egress is domain-filtered.
+Lobu rewrites only the gateway layer (~40k LOC) to be multi-tenant while keeping OpenClaw's Pi harness untouched inside each worker.

 Key Capabilities